Prepare for Grad School

 Junior Year: Summer

-- If you’re not pleased with your score, investigate online resources for doing more preparation on your own or consider taking a test preparation course through JMU or Kaplan.
+- If you’re not pleased with your score, investigate online resources for doing more preparation on your own or consider taking a test preparation course through JMU (GRE, GMAT, and LSAT test prep courses are available) or Kaplan.

 - Request additional information (promotional packets, brochures, etc.) from programs that interest you to supplement what you’re learning through their websites.